A locally modified second-order finite element method for interface problems and its implementation in 2 dimensions: Locally modified high order finite element method

 \subsection{Maximum angle condition}

 In order to show optimal-order error estimates, the finite element mesh needs to fulfill a maximum angle condition in a fitted finite element method.
-We first analyse the maximum angles of the subtriangles for a Cartesian patch grid ${\cal T}_P$.
-A bound for a general regular patch mesh can be obtained by using the regularity of the reference map $T$.
+We first analyse the maximum angles of the subtriangles in a Cartesian patch grid ${\cal T}_P$.
+A bound for a general regular patch mesh can be obtained by using the regularity of the patch mesh.

-\paragraph{Linear interface approximation}
+\subsubsection{Linear interface approximation}

-We distinguish five different types of interface cuts by the fact that the interface intersects a patch either in 1 or 2 exterior vertices (Config.
-B and A) or two opposite (C) or adjacent (D and E) edges, see Figure~\ref{fig:config}.
-Denoting the relative cut positions on an edge $e$ by $r,s \in(0,1)$, we distinguish in the case of adjacent edges further between the case that $r\leq \frac{1}{2}$ and $s\geq \frac{1}{2}$ (D) and the case that one these inequalities is violated (E).
-In all cases the patch element can be split in four large quadrilaterals $K_1,...,K_4$ first, which are then split into two sub-triangles, if the interface cuts through the patch.
+We distinguish {between} five different types of interface cuts by the fact that the interface intersects a patch either in 1 or 2 exterior vertices (Config.
+B and A) or two opposite (C) or adjacent (D and E) edges, see Figure~\ref{fig:config}. {Let $r,s \in(0,1)$ denote the relative cut positions on an edge $e$ (see Figure~\ref{fig:config}).
+In the case of adjacent edges, we distinguish} further between the case that $r\leq \frac{1}{2}$ and $s\geq \frac{1}{2}$ (D) and the case that one these inequalities is violated (E).
+In all cases the patch element can be split in four large quadrilaterals $K_1,...,K_4$ first, which are then {divided} into two sub-triangles, if the interface cuts through the patch.
 Details are given in the appendix.

 Considering arbitrary interface positions, anisotropic elements can arise, when the relative cut position $r,s \in(0,1)$ on an edge $e$ tends to $0$ or $1$ (see Figure~\ref{fig:config}).
 We can not guarantee a minimum angle condition for the sub-triangles, but we can ensure that the maximum angles remain bounded away from $180^\circ$.